xyfir/rword/README.md

-A random generator for real English words.
+A cryptographically secure random generator for real English words.
 Contains almost 130,000 English words between 3 and 10 characters long.

 Used by [Ptorx](https://ptorx.com/) and other projects in the [Xyfir Network](https://xyfir.com/#/network).